hospotho/Bitburner-script/README.md

 ## Tool Scripts

-Use them when needed to debug
+Use them when to debug

 | Script      | Ram    | Dscription                               |
 | ----------- | ------ | ---------------------------------------- |